I’ve been thinking about the Halloween Hides & Creepy Caches (Reincarnated) Mega Event for much of the year.

 I went to a kick-off event in Northampton on the same day as I had my own event at Stowe all the way back in April (see Stowe Series Release).
 I seem to remember back in April it was a bit cold and damp, much like HH&CC event day in October.

 Back to the plot, the plan was to get up to the event by 10, ready for opening time.
-I volunteered to take Wavvy and N12 with me – better to take a car full than go alone.
+I volunteered to take Wavvy and N12 with me – better to take a car full than to go alone.
 Saves the planet, keeps the cost down, and makes for more interesting stories………

-Such as, going to help Wavvy check his coordinates for the Milton Keynes Boundary Walk Golden Bonus, and not being able to find it, for instance.
+Such as going to help Wavvy check his coordinates for the Milton Keynes Boundary Walk Golden Bonus, and not being able to find it, for instance.
 Can’t say where it is, but it was on the way.
 Suffice to say we got to GZ on Wavvy’s GPS and he had no recollection of the area.
 GZ on the iPhone was about 35 feet away, so we went there instead, and there was the cache, all shiny looking.
 Hmmm !
-Must be something to do with triangulation off the cell towers or something.
+Must be something to do with triangulation of the cell towers or something.
 Anyway, one-nil to the iPhone.

 N12 was well prepared when we arrived, despite saying she was expecting us at 10am – what’s that about ?
 She’s ready to go out an hour before we’re turning up.
 An hour before I’m going out I’m normally still in bed, especially when Kas and the kids are away, like today.
 In fact, it’s a bit of a miracle I was ready when Wavvy turned up, never mind an hour beforehand.